 Other ways to learn t-shirt printing skills, like heat transfer, are YouTube videos and manufacturer training courses.

 Business skills cover a wide range including accounting, pricing, shipping, and managing inventory.
-To educate yourself on all of these, would be a lifetime of learning.
-We’ve provided a list of useful resources for getting more familiar with the subject matters.
+To educate yourself on all of these would be a lifetime of learning.
+We’ve provided a list of useful resources for getting more familiar with the subject matter.

 - Accounting – Udemy, EDX